Updated 5/18/2021 0630 EST

 3/24 – more anecdotal evidence creeping in about the Perth Mint and some good analysis pointing it to look like the unallocated is a fractional reserve of sorts.
 Recorded phone calls to Perth Mint appear to show they are slow walking the public?
 It is appearing that the rumors about those able to get unallocated into silver in their hands are true.
 Craig Hemke also wrote a post referring to this as well.

 3/27 – Updates from John Adams say that 14 tonnes have been removed from unallocated from Perth.
 That comes out to be 450,100 oz (at 32,150 ozt per tonne?).
 So the question then is, are the vaults barren of silver bars, with the rest “in the pipeline” where users may want to then cash out and buy REAL silver somewhere else?
+5/7 update – John Adams served notices by Kitco to cease and desist.
+Meaning, they feel John is not portraying their products accurately.

 3/28 – Read several tweets yesterday stating that Rick Rule said that Canadian 1,000 oz bar is fully depleted.
 Can anyone help me source this interview?
 IF this is the case, I may have to make a change on a yellow to an orange.
 It’s a BIG DEAL for a nation to be 100% out of 1,000 oz bars.
 Tightness and high premiums, yes, but zero for sale?
 That can elevate things.